Mungert69/FreeNetworkMonitorBlog/content/posts/aifordistributednetworkmonitoring.md

 categories: ["Distributed Networks", "AI"]
 featured: false
 draft: false
+questions:
+  - "What is the Quantum Network Monitor Assistant (QNMA) used for?"
+  - "How do I set up monitoring for hosts in different geographic locations using QNMA?"
+  - "Can QNMA provide real-time performance data such as latency and uptime for monitored hosts?"
+  - "Is it possible to add a new monitoring agent in a location where I open a new branch, such as Singapore?"
+  - "Do I need to provide an email address when setting up hosts for monitoring in QNMA?"
+answers:
+  - "QNMA is an AI-powered tool designed to monitor geographically dispersed network infrastructure, providing real-time insights, uptime, latency, and security monitoring across multiple regions."
+  - "First, list available network agents in the desired regions using the get_agents function.
+Then, add hosts to be monitored by specifying their address, monitoring endpoint (like HTTPS or ICMP), and the agent location corresponding to each region using the add_host function."
+  - "Yes, by using the get_host_data function, QNMA retrieves real-time details including response time, downtime history, and alert status for each monitored host, contextualized by the agent location."
+  - "Absolutely.
+You can install a QNMA agent in the new location and then add it as an agent in the system.
+After that, you can register hosts to be monitored from that new agent just like in other regions."
+  - "Yes, if you are not logged in, you need to provide your email address when adding hosts so that you can receive alerts related to the monitored hosts."
 ---
 In today’s interconnected world, organizations are rarely constrained by geography.
 Their digital assets span clouds, data centers, branch offices, and remote worksites—making network health, uptime, and security a distributed challenge.
 The [Quantum Network Monitor Assistant](https://readyforquantum.com/?assistant=open) (QNMA) is designed to bring AI-powered clarity and effortless automation to monitoring such geographically dispersed infrastructure.
 In this blog, we’ll walk through, step-by-step, how you can use QNMA to monitor hosts around the globe, select the right network agent for each region, and get actionable insights in real time.